What Is Your Behavioral Health Practice Worth?

 We apply the appropriate sub-vertical multiple, adjusted for your practice’s specific profile, to produce a transaction value range you can negotiate from — not an estimate that collapses in the first buyer conversation.

-The Seven Factors That Drive Behavioral Health Practice Value
+The Seven Factors That Drive Practice Value

 The value of a behavioral health practice within its sub-vertical multiple range is determined by seven factors — each assessed independently by buyers and their diligence teams — that together determine where a practice lands in its range.